-- -Controls many annual and certain perennial grasses, including annual bluegrass, but Poast is preferred for goosegrass control.
+-Controls many annual and certain perennial grasses, including annual bluegrass, but Poast is preferred for goosegrass control.
 For best results, treat annual grasses when they are actively growing and before tillers are present.
 Control may be reduced if grasses are large or under hot or dry weather conditions.
 Repeated applications may be necessary to control certain perennial grasses.
-If repeated applications are necessary, allow 14 days between applications. - -Do not tank mix with or apply within 2 to 3 days of any other pesticide, unless labeled, as this may increase the risk of crop injury or reduce the control of grasses.
-Do not apply more than 8 fl oz of Select 2EC in a single application and do not exceed 2 pt/A for the season; do not apply more than 16 fl oz of Select Max in a single application and do not exceed 4 pt/A for the season.
+If repeated applications are necessary, allow 14 days between applications.

+-Do not tank mix with or apply within 2 to 3 days of any other pesticide, unless labeled, as this may increase the risk of crop injury or reduce the control of grasses.
+Do not apply more than 8 fl oz/A of Select 2EC in a single application and do not exceed 2 pt/A for the season; do not apply more than 16 fl oz/A of Select Max in a single application and do not exceed 4 pt/A for the season.
+Do not apply more than 5.33 fl oz/A of Shadow 3EC in a single application and do not exceed 21.33 fl oz/A for the season.